 Timex’s machines did retain a bit of a cult following after Timex left the computer market.
 The machines were inexpensive, so hobbyists would buy them and use them like we use a Raspberry Pi today, for projects.
 It had a built in programming language and could use a cheap tape recorder and black and white TV for a display.
 That made it good for robotics and home automation experiments, or controlling a model railroad.
 Timex Sinclair 1000s still turn up from time to time in the estates of mad scientist types.

 If the machine broke, it wasn’t a huge deal.
 It was cheap, and some inventory remained in the sales channel for years.
-Once that dried up, plenty remained on the used market.
+I personally spotted a lonely Timex computer on a shelf at an Osco Drug in central Missouri in 1993.

 Furthermore, some of the machines’ weaknesses could be overcome.
 You could add an additional 16K of RAM to it, making it more useful.
 And when TI departed the home computer market soon after Timex, TI keyboards turned up in the surplus electronics market.
 Timex owners soon figured out how to rewire the cheap surplus TI keyboards to work with their machines.
 If you ever see a Timex Sinclair 1000 with a sketchy-looking external keyboard, compare the keyboard to a TI-99/4A.
 It will probably match.